Top Frameworks for Mobile App Development: Choosing the Right One for Your Project

 As an open-source, HTML5 framework for mobile apps, Ionic is designed for developing hybrid applications based on popular web technologies, such as CSS, HTML5, and SASS.

 – Convenient toolkit.
-This framework is characterized by the large number of really convenient and well-designed templates, which allow the creation of intuitive UIs with zero knowledge of programming languages quickly.
+This framework is characterized by a large number of really convenient and well-designed templates, which allow the creation of intuitive UIs with zero knowledge of programming languages quickly.

 – Relatively low performance for intensive applications.
 Compared to native development, applications created with Ionic suffer from reduced performance.